1uum/Rock-Paper-Scissors-/readme.md

+# Rock Paper Scissors!
-# This is the rock paper scissors project for The Odin Project!
+## This is the rock paper scissors project for The Odin Project!

 [Live Preview!](https://1uum.github.io/Rock-Paper-Scissors/)